achurichi/nanobot/README.md

 - **Using a Joystick**
    If you have a joystick connected via USB, the robot can be controlled directly through it.

+  To use the Steam Deck joystick, enable gamepad mode by long-pressing the button with three dashes (≡).
+You can verify that the joystick is recognized by using the evtest tool.

 - **Using the Web App**
   You can control the robot through a web interface.
 Open a browser and navigate to:
    `http://<jetson-nano-ip>:5173`